My-Random-Thoughts/Server-QA-Checks/README.md

 - Updated NET-01 check so that it now takes an option.
 IPv6State = 'Enabled|Disabled'.
 Will check to see if IPv6 is enalbed or disabled for the server being tested.
 Please manually update your INI settings with the new entry.  default-settings.ini has the correct entry.

 - New check: SEC-17 - Check SMBv1 Is Disabled
 - New check: SEC-19 - Check HP SMH Version
 - New check: SEC-20 - Check Dell OMA Version
+- DRV-09 - New option to ignore unknown drive types

 ─────────────────────────────────────────────────────────────────────────────